MonaSolutions/MonaServer/doc/serversocket.rst

 events
 =============================

-- **onReception(data)**, call on data reception (data is a LUA_ string).
+- **onData(data)**, call on data reception (data is a LUA_ string).
 Have to return the number of bytes remaining, it means that if you return *#data* (size of data received), on the next reception, *data* will contain precedent value concatenated with new data received.
 - **onDisconnection()**, call on socket disconnection.